Oxymetaphoric/milestone_project_2/README.md

 ## :loudspeaker: Deployment

 Deployment will be using gitHub pages and similarly to my previous project can be simply deployed yourself by first cloning the repository:

 > git clone <http://www.github.com/Oxymetaphoric/milestone_project_2>

+placing the cloned files in the root of your web server, should be sufficient.

 ---